-Several things must be noted. $\mathfrak{y}$ and $\mathfrak{z}$ are variables for names.
-This is just for convenience.
-The name $\mathfrak{z}$ is shared across the copula from x to y.
+Several things must be noted. \mathfrak{y} and \mathfrak{z} are metavariables for AVSs.
+They are just proxy for AVSs.
+The name \mathfrak{z} is shared across the copula from x to y.
 This accounts for agreement in all relevant categories between the subject and the postcopular adjective, as is the case in French.
 Lack of agreement must still be accounted for, however.
 The second thing to note is that the event variable plays no role here.
 It is there for formal reasons (to attach tense, for example).
 Yet, semantically it is needless.
 In fact, the above description is somewhat inaccurate and we should write p(y)(t), adding t as an additional tense parameter.
 The third is that the structure of the construction is that the copula takes the postcopular adjective first and then the subject.